atom/flight-manual.atom.io/content/behind-atom/sections/developing-node-modules.md

 #### Linking a Node Module Into Your Atom Dev Environment

-Here are the steps to run a local version of a Node module, *not* an Atom package, within Atom.
+Here are the steps to run a local version of a Node module within Atom.
 We're using `atom-keymap` as an example:

 ``` command-line
 $ git clone https://github.com/atom/atom-keymap.git